Optimal tests of the composite null hypothesis arising in mediation analysis: INTRODUCTION

-Recently, \cite{huang2019genome} and \cite{dai2020multiple} developed large-scale hypothesis testing procedures for mediated effects that account for the conservativeness of standard tests.
-The method proposed by \cite{huang2019genome} is based on a distributional assumption about the two coefficients among all distributions being tested that satisfy the null hypothesis.
-By contrast, the method proposed by \cite{dai2020multiple} involves estimating the proportions of three different components of the composite null hypothesis: when both coefficients are zero, when one is zero and the other is not, and vice versa.
-They then relax the threshold of the joint significance test based on these estimated proportions.
-Our proposed methods resolve the conservativeness issue across the entire null hypothesis space even for a single test, and hence require neither assumptions about the distributions of the coefficients nor estimation of proportions of components of the null hypothesis space.
+Recently, \citet{huang2019genome}, \citet{dai2022multiple}, \citet{liu2022large}, and \cite{du2023methods} developed large-scale hypothesis testing procedures for mediated effects that account for the conservativeness of standard tests.
+The latter compared these methods as well as traditional methods in a large simulation study.
+The method proposed by \citet{huang2019genome} is based on a distributional assumption about the two coefficients among all distributions being tested that satisfy the null hypothesis.
+The methods of \citet{dai2022multiple}, \citet{liu2022large}, and \cite{du2023methods} involve estimating the proportions of three components of the composite null hypothesis: when both coefficients are zero, when one is zero and the other is not, and vice versa. \citet{dai2022multiple} and \cite{du2023methods} then relaxed the threshold of the joint significance test and delta method-based test, respectively, based on these estimated proportions. \citet{liu2022large} used the estimated proportions to construct a new test statistic based on $p$-values attained under each of these components of the null hypothesis.
+Our proposed methods resolve the conservativeness issue across the entire null hypothesis space even for a single test, hence they require neither assumptions about the distributions of the coefficients nor estimation of proportions of components of the null hypothesis space.
+The latter is important, because in finite samples, there is no single distribution of a test statistic under the sub-case of the null hypothesis in which one parameter is null and the other is not.
+The distribution of a test statistic in this sub-case can vary from being well-approximated by the distribution when one parameter is zero and the other is infinite to being well-approximated by the distribution when both parameters are zero.
 Instead, we can simply extend our method to the large-scale hypothesis test setting while adjusting for multiple testing using standard Bonferroni or Benjamini--Hochberg corrections.